Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 And he got to spend a lot of time with the pretty-hair girl!

 Her name was a tongue-twister.
 Amaryllis.
 Am-are-rill-liss.
-It didn’t fit Ferd’s mouth at all, and came out more like *“Amawiwish,”* but she didn’t mind, and had told him to use “Amy” instead.
+It didn’t fit Ferd’s mouth at all, and came out more like *"Amawiwish,"* but she didn’t mind, and had told him to use "Amy" instead.
 Even so, he always thought about her hair first, so...pretty-hair.

 He, Nomuk, Tumik, and Genn were staying in Folctha for now and lived in the *‘apartment’* when they weren’t back on their own world.
 Their days had fallen into a pleasant routine.
 Explore, train, learn, and do it all again, every day until their next mission was ready.
 They didn’t have any strong game to hunt on this other-world, but exploring the trails around the village was still fun, and some of the things were surprisingly tricky to catch.
 ‘Squirrel’ might have barely been a snack, but they were very tasty, and the bones were crunchy, too!